 Institutions should also avoid the impulse to impose additional restrictions on users via terms and conditions attached to a distribution platform or even individual files.
 These types of restrictions complicate downstream uses because it can be hard to determine if any individual user is legally bound by them.
 Similarly, these types of restrictions may create unreasonable—and unenforceable—expectations about the type of control your institution will have on the use of the files.

-These best practices have generally been developed for cultural objects in the public domain.
-If you have digitized objects that are protected by copyright, best practice is to clearly communicate the terms of that agreement with any users as thoroughly as possible.4
+These best practices have generally been developed for cultural resources in the public domain.
+If you have digitized cultural resources that are protected by copyright, best practice is to clearly communicate the terms of that agreement with any users as thoroughly as possible.5

-Section 5.3 explains that digitizing institutions may have more legal rights in information such as metadata and descriptions of digitized cultural objects than digitized versions of the objects themselves.
+Section 5.3 explains that digitizing institutions may have more legal rights in information such as metadata and descriptions of digitized cultural resources than digitized versions of the cultural resources themselves.
 Nonetheless, it is best practice for digitizing institutions to license all metadata and descriptions using the CC0 license.

 Other permissive licensing structures (such as the attribution requirement of a CC BY license) can create unintended challenges for downstream users of metadata and descriptions.
 Metadata and descriptions will often be used in large-scale analysis or other data-driven investigations.
 Determining the proper way to comply with even a seemingly straightforward attribution requirement in a CC BY license can present disproportionate challenges to users, discouraging the types of uses you may hope to encourage.

-As with the digitized objects themselves, nothing in the use of CC0 prevents the digitizing institution from requesting attribution or feedback on re-use.
+As with the digitized cultural resources themselves, nothing in the use of CC0 prevents the digitizing institution from requesting attribution or feedback on re-use.
 The difference between a request and a legally binding demand increases the amount of flexibility available to the user.

 Institutions should strive to present legal and legal-adjacent information in as approachable a manner as possible, and to streamline its presentation to the public.
 While licenses, warranties, and requests are important, they can also be intimidating to users without a background in legal text.
 The mere presence of “legalese” can act as a barrier for perfectly legitimate uses.
 Successful Open Access projects are inviting to users.
 While it may feel like adding one additional clause to address an edge case is responsible stewardship or lawyering, the cost of doing so may be reducing the types of engagement that motivate the initiative in the first place.

-Many cultural objects have other considerations or cultural restrictions that are important to communicate to users.
+Many cultural resources have other considerations or cultural restrictions that are important to communicate to users.
 While these considerations and restrictions may not be legally binding, many users will benefit from being aware of them.
-Cultural sources may also be more supportive of digitization and dissemination efforts when they are accompanied by this type of information.
+Communities and stakeholders may also be more supportive of digitization and dissemination efforts when they are accompanied by this type of information.

 NEXT SECTION Evaluate and Join